SharePoint/sp-dev-docs/docs/spfx/use-aadhttpclient.md

 ### Permission request doesn't affect solution deployment

-No matter if the administrator denies or approves permissions requested by the solution, the solution can be deployed and used on sites.
+If you have the "App Registrations" option set to No under Azure Active Directory - User Settings AND the "Users can consent apps accessing company data on their behalf" option set to No under Azure Active Directory - Enterprise Applications - User Settings, you will not be able to upload/deploy the solution to the App Catalog.
+For this to work, you will need to have the either Role "Global Admin" or "Application Developer" assigned to the user .
 When building solutions that require additional permissions, you should never assume that the requested permissions have been granted.

 ### Control the SharePoint Online Client service principal